acurteman/cryptographic/docs.md

     - "userMaxCreds": Dictionary, contains connected users high scores, keys are aliases, values are high scores

+### skipList: Array

+- Server variable.
+Contains aliases of users who will be skipped during the next cycle as a result of a successful forceSkip attack

 ### userInfo: Dictionary

-- Variable used by network to save individual user information
+- Server variable.
+Used by network to save individual user information

 - Dictionary contens: